boert/Z1013-mist/README.md

 ## Getting started with Z1013.01

+Copy the core (rename core_z1013_01.rbf to core.rbf) on your SD card and start the MiST device.

+## Getting started with Z1013.64

-Copy the core (rename core_z1013.rbf to core.rbf) on your SD card and start the MiST device.
+Copy the core (rename core_z1013_64.rbf to core.rbf) on your SD card and start the MiST device.

 ### Overview of OSD options
 | feature           | values